structure7/hvacMonitor/README.md

  * OTA Updates: Using BasicOTA.
 Learned [from this post](https://github.com/esp8266/Arduino/issues/1017#issuecomment-223466025) that a complete power down is required after uploading BasicOTA for the first time.
 Weird, but whatever.
 [Thank you Ivan!](https://github.com/igrr)
  * 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of cooling, heating and fan-only modes.
  * *Future:* Air quality monitoring with a true laser particle counter (ideally 2 size ranges (>0.5 & >2.5 microns)).
 Either in-unit to monitor filter efficiency, and/or exterior (outdoor) and indoor AQMs that prompt for fan-only HVAC operation to utilize MERV 13 filter for air cleaning.
- * *Future:* Additional dry contact relays to monitor heating, cooling, and fan.
-Can probably be much smaller than the ice cube relay.
-DIN mount preferable.
-May need an MCP23008 or similar GPIO expander.

 ## Libraries and Resources